-Prerequisite: The demonstrated competence approved by the instructor.
+Demonstrated competence approved by Prerequisite: the instructor.
 This course may not be taken for credit concurrently with Journalism 102 or 103.
 Individual staff assignments are made for the student newspaper.
 Assignments may be made in writing, advertising, photography, cartooning, or editing.
 Students are required to work at prescribed periods under supervision and must attend staff meetings.
 (3 Lab.)